-Farm & Field Café – picnic takeaway with grounds and wildflower meadows near South Petherton
+Farm & Field Café – cafe & picnic takeaway with grounds and wildflower meadows near South Petherton

 Breakfast, lunch, cakes and coffees to eat in or take away